2-year-old girl dies as man arrested on suspicion of murder

 Police Service of Northern Ireland said.

+She was reported to have suffered a serious head injury, police said.

-Detectives from force’s major investigations team are probing the circumstances around her death in County Tyrone.
+Detectives from force’s major investigations team are now probing the circumstances around her death in

-Detective Chief Inspector John Caldwell said: “The child was admitted to hospital yesterday afternoon after Northern Ireland Ambulance Service attended an address in Park Avenue in Dungannon.
+Detective Chief Inspector John Caldwell said: “The child was admitted to hospital yesterday afternoon after Northern Ireland Ambulance Service attended an address in Park Avenue in Dungannon with what was reported as a serious head injury.
 The child later died in hospital.

 “As part of our investigation, we have arrested a 32-year-old man on suspicion of murder, and he remains in custody this morning.